jdzahrt/jdzahrt/README.md

 # Jesse Zahrt
-*Software engineer focusing on developing APIs.
-Have an interest in data management systems, quality data, and performance.*
+*Software engineer focusing on developing APIs and building performant teams.
+Have an interest in automation, quality code, and performance.*

 # About me
-- 🔭 I’m currently working on ...
-Node.js to build REST APIs
+- 🔭 I’m currently working on Next.js and CMS-Sanity to build a personal blog
-- 🌱 I’m currently learning ...
-Python

 # Technical Experience

+**Software Engineer Manager** _(2022 - current)_
+  - Manage a team of 8 to maintain and mondernize a lease management platform.

-**Software Engineer** _(2019 - current)_
+**Software Engineer** _(2019 - 2022)_
   - API development using node.js, hapi.js, postgresql, gcp pub-sub
   - GraphQL
   - k8s and docker